For a significant number of people, Hopkins is a neighborhood school and a good number of adults and young people walk or bike to campus each day.

 - The City of New Haven provides free bus transportation for residents of the city whose children attend Hopkins.
 The School works with First Student Bus Company to finalize pickup and dropoff locations and times during the summer months and communicates that information to our New Haven families in mid-August.
 First Student only provides service home ten minutes after dismissal (3:40 pm on M,T, Th and F and 1:40 pm on Wed).

 - For our Fairfield County families, Hopkins facilitates a contractual relationship between those families and B and B Transportation Company.
-B and B was cited for its outstanding safety record in an investigative report by The Hartford Courant in March, 2010 and they have served the School and our families well for ten years.
+B and B has been consistently cited by the State of Connecticut for its outstanding safety record and they have served the School and our families well for fifteen years.
 B and B operates vans that travel the Merritt Parkway – with stops at exits 38, 41, 42, 44, 46, 51 and 52 – and full sized school buses that travel I-95 – with stops at exits 18 and 22.
 B and B provides transportation home both at 3:40 pm (1:40 pm on Wednesdays) and again at 5:50 pm following athletic practices and other late afternoon activities.
 Hopkins sends a cover letter and an Enrollment Agreement to all our Fairfield County families on May 1st of each year.

 - Finally, the First Student Bus Company in New Haven provides a shuttle bus to and from Union Station for our students who chose to travel by train.
 Given the arrival times of the trains from the both east and west, the shuttle bus is scheduled to depart from Union Station at 7:55 am.
 That means the train shuttle crew arrives a few minutes late to assembly or adviser group.
 In the afternoon, the return trip to Union Station leaves campus ten minutes after dismissal and again at 5:20 pm (to make it possible for the kids to make the trains departing for points east and west around the 6 o’clock hour).